How to Get Tested for COVID-19 on Nantucket

 Testing at Nantucket Cottage Hospital

-Nantucket Cottage Hospital is currently providing free COVID-19 antigen test kits at the hospital’s front desk for anyone in the community while supplies last.
+Nantucket Cottage Hospital is currently providing free COVID-19 antigen test kits at the hospital’s front entrances for anyone in the community while supplies last.
+(Please note the expiration date on the outside of the box is the correct expiration.
+The FDA changed the expiration dates on these kits).

-If you have symptoms that cause you concern, we recommend you make an appointment with your primary care provider, visit our urgent access clinic or the emergency room if indicated.
+If you have symptoms that cause you concern, we recommend you make an appointment with your primary care provider, schedule an appointment at our urgent access clinic or visit the emergency room if indicated.

 If you choose to use an antigen test without a visit, please make sure to quarantine at home regardless of your result if symptomatic and to follow our state guidance on next steps.